BLCM/bl3mods/skruntskrunt/bossrace/README.md

 Boss Race
 =================================

 So do you want to get in a boss race?
 Arm's Race with different mobs!
 Bosses!
 With their loot!
+Spawns named enemies in the place of normal Arm's race mobs, except for Skags and Spider Ants.
+Also makes Chubby Skags common in arm's race.

 Header
 ======